Messi, arguably the best ever – Google CEO leads tributes to the Argentine superstar

 Lionel Messi scripted history as Argentine edged past Brazil 1-0 at the famous Maracana Stadium.
 The 34-year-old redeemed himself at Rio de Janeiro, a city where Christ The Redeemer stands tall as he guided Argentina to win their first international competition after 28 years.
 Interestingly, it was at the Maracana Stadium that Argentina lost 1-0 to Germany in the 2014 World Cup.

-Argentina manager Luis Scaloni later revealed that Messi played with hamstring problem in the semi-final and final against Colombia and Brazil respectively.
+Argentina manager Lionel Scaloni later revealed that Messi played with hamstring problem in the semi-final and final against Colombia and Brazil respectively.

 Messi, who has often been criticised for not having won any silverware with Argentina, and saving his best for FC Barcelona where he has won several laurels.